For Pride month, a fascinating look at the art and history of gay Carnival

 And it also marks another historic event with the opening of the first comprehensive museum exhibition devoted to more than half a century of history of gay Carnival culture in the Crescent City.

-“Grand Illusions: The History and Artistry of Gay Carnival in New Orleans” contains more than 200 original drawings, designs, costumes, film clips and printed ephemera, all of which construct a parallel narrative to the mainstream history of Carnival.
+“Grand Illusions: The History and Artistry of Gay Carnival in New Orleans,” at the Louisiana State Museum, contains more than 200 original drawings, designs, costumes, film clips and printed ephemera, all of which construct a parallel narrative to the mainstream history of Carnival.

 For curator Wayne Phillips, who began working on the exhibition seven years ago, putting the show together was a process of discovery.